 Glamping may be the new camping, but the desire for a primitive experience in the wild will never go out of style.
-And opportunities for wilderness camping on the Canadian east coast are plentiful.
+And opportunities for wilderness camping on the Canadian east coast and in the Maritime Provinces are plentiful.
 The tiny provinces of Nova Scotia and New Brunswick boast some of the most spectacular coastline parks in the world.

 For Kate Trecartin, going it alone in a coastal park was the mental preparation needed for an upcoming solo backpacking tour of Central America.
 Several trips to the gym each week and hikes in her local nature park helped prepare her physically.
-Mentally and emotionally, she familiarized herself with what you might expect, but in her own words, “I tried not to think about it too much”.
-Some of Kate’s favorite light-weight gear, included a self-inflating bedroll, a gravity-fed water filter, and a single-burner camp stove.
+Mentally and emotionally, she familiarized herself with what you might expect, but in her own words, “I tried not to think about it too much.”

-The guys’ campfire was a welcome site as it was getting dark, but as a petite 24-year-old woman, setting up camp at the same site as the group of men was unnerving at first.
+The guys’ campfire was a welcome sight as it was getting dark, but as a petite 24-year-old woman, setting up camp at the same site as the group of men was unnerving at first.
 But Kate proved to herself she could do anything she put her mind to.
-She doesn’t recommend solo hiking the Foot Path unless you are a seasoned veteran of challenging terrain and truly primitive, wilderness camping.
-It’s recommended you do it in four to five days with a partner– Kate did it in three.
+She doesn’t recommend solo hiking the Foot Path unless you are a seasoned veteran of challenging terrain and truly primitive wilderness camping.
+Instead, it’s recommended you do it in four to five days with a partner– Kate did it in three.

 The experience gave her the confidence to push herself further.
 So, after her stint in Central America, she took on her next wilderness challenge.

 Have you been camping or hiking in either of these parks in the maritime provinces?
 What recommendations would you provide?
 Please share your experiences in the comments below.

 This article was first published on July 1, 2014, and was most recently updated on July 15, 2021.